Hazards Analysis, Code Compliance & Procedure Development

 Conclusion

 Having a documented process safety strategy or procedure in place allows for a standardized approach to hazard identification and organizing process safety information in a uniform manner.
 If we conduct hazard assessments for all processes, it develops a safety culture, avoids any confusion about how and why the tests were conducted and what other basic information is needed, allows for proper and consistent interpretation of test results/information, it ensures process safety information is comprehensive and can be used by a wide variety of end users.
-The reader is encouraged to add plant-specific items or issues to the guidelines in this article, as needed for their particular situation.

 Subscribe to Process Safety News